CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 - @param {string} structureId - id of structure of drawPosition
 - @param {number} drawPosition - number of drawPosition for which actions are to be returned
 - @param {boolean} replaceWithBye - boolean whether or not to replace with BYE
+- @param {boolean} destroyPair - if { participantType: PAIR } it is possible to destroy pair entry before modifying entryStatus
 - @param {string} entryStatus - change the entry status of the removed participant to either ALTERNATE or WITHDRAWN

 ---